xNevrroXx/gooo-react-nodejs-store/Readme.md

 ### Hello, this project write using React and Express.

 If you want to run project on your local machine - first of all you need to write **manually** your test Gmail address in the ```public.env``` file(```SMTP_EMAIL_ADDRESS``` env variable) in the ```./backend``` directory.
-Also you ought to create SMTP password in the Gmail account and copy this one to the ```SMTP_EMAIL_PASSWORD``` field in the same file.
+Also, you ought to create SMTP password in the Gmail account and copy this one to the ```SMTP_EMAIL_PASSWORD``` field in the same file.

 So, now we need to create database using MySql script.
 Just execute script named ```online-store-db.sql``` and the database will be created.